-Biotech - the Early Years
+Biotech - the Early Years (old version)

 The Difficult Early Years As early as the start of the Information Age, huge strides were made in biotechnology, including the great breakthrough that was the Human Genome Project at the turn of the 21st century, gave man total control over the genetic code of life.
 Yet, as with any new technology, biotech faced a difficult birth.
 The reasons were many: over-exuberance and excessive hype, and often underestimations of the difficulties and costs involved (a common factor in newly emerging technology in the capitalist economies of the Late Industrial and Early to Mid Information Ages); public prejudice, criticisms, fears, and resistance from various quarters, especially in democratic nations; and competition from inorganic technologies in many fields and markets.
 Various well publicized accidents, mistakes, and terrorist incidents involving biotechnology in one way or another, all served to limit and retard many other biotech developments.

 Not the least of biotech's problems were some similar to those faced by the early internet of some 20 to 30 years earlier -- outrageous actions by some companies which practically forced governments to step in with new laws and regulations to moderate things, and the related spillover into other fields such as personal privacy and discrimination in employment, health insurance, and other matters.